obQueen/TrainLine-Search-App/README.md

 1. **Test Plan Creation**: I created a test plan that included specific actions associated with key functionalities of the application.
 Each action was paired with an expected outcome to provide clear criteria for evaluation.

 2. **Testing Actions**: The following functionalities were tested:
-   - **Application Launch**: Users ran `TIndex.html` in a browser (e.g., Chrome) to ensure the application loaded correctly.
+   - Application Launch: Users ran `TIndex.html` in a browser (e.g., Chrome) to ensure the application loaded correctly.
-   - **Contact Us Navigation**: Users clicked on the “Contact Us” menu to verify that it navigated correctly to the contact page.
+   - Contact Us Navigation: Users clicked on the “Contact Us” menu to verify that it navigated correctly to the contact page.
-   - **Search Navigation**: Users clicked on the “Search” menu to confirm proper navigation to the search functionality.
+   - Search Navigation: Users clicked on the “Search” menu to confirm proper navigation to the search functionality.
-   - **Back Button Functionality**: Users clicked the “Back” button on both the “Contact Us” and “Search” pages to ensure it returned them to the previous page.
+   - Back Button Functionality: Users clicked the “Back” button on both the “Contact Us” and “Search” pages to ensure it returned them to the previous page.
-   - **Home Button Functionality**: Users clicked the “Home” button on both pages to verify that it refreshed the application as intended.
+   - Home Button Functionality: Users clicked the “Home” button on both pages to verify that it refreshed the application as intended.
-   - **Alphabet Button Filtering**: Users clicked any of the alphabet buttons to check if the application filtered train lines starting with the selected letter.
+   - Alphabet Button Filtering: Users clicked any of the alphabet buttons to check if the application filtered train lines starting with the selected letter.
-   - **Single Character Search**: Users searched using one character only (e.g., ‘A’) and clicked on the search button to verify that results displayed correctly.
+   - Single Character Search: Users searched using one character only (e.g., ‘A’) and clicked on the search button to verify that results displayed correctly.
-   - **Special Character Search**: Users searched using at least one character combined with special characters (e.g., ‘A*’) in the Line Name input field and clicked on the search button.
+   - Special Character Search: Users searched using at least one character combined with special characters (e.g., ‘A*’) in the Line Name input field and clicked on the search button.
-   - **Combined Search Criteria**: Users searched using at least one character combined with * or % in both the Name input and Route fields while checking different “Search Type” options.
+   - Combined Search Criteria**: Users searched using at least one character combined with * or % in both the Name input and Route fields while checking different “Search Type” options.

 3. **User Feedback**: Participants in the testing process used a structured form to indicate whether each action passed or failed based on the expected results.
 This feedback provided valuable insights into the application's performance and usability.